sionleroux/vimrc/README.md

     git clone --recursive git://github.com/sinisterstuf/vimrc.git "$HOME/.vim"
     ln -s "$HOME/.vim/vimrc" "$HOME/.vimrc"

+If you want to use [VimShell](https://github.com/Shougo/vimshell.vim), you need to build vimproc first:

+    cd $HOME/.vim/bundle/vimproc && make

 I've switched to using [git sub-modules](http://git-scm.com/book/en/Git-Tools-Submodules) now, so the actual plugin files are no longer in my repository, just a `.gitmodules` file containing directory and link information to install the plugins from their own